The Prototype Framework

 Option A: inject custom compiler in prototype image

-Custom compiler that is released on Github:
+Custom compiler from Github:

 # Lines to add specific compiler version (from Github releases)